Minsu386/til/GRC/Next Steps.md

 https://marketplace.fedramp.gov/assessors) and CMMC (Link: https://cyberab.org/Catalog)
 • FedRAMP tends to serve larger organizations, while CMMC covers small to large-sized
 organizations.
-How can you best navigate the hiring process of these organiza;ons?
+How can you best navigate the hiring process of these organizions?
 • Look for internships as well as full-time roles.
 • Information Security certifications can be a qualifier for certain jobs.
 o Well-known certifications: Sec+, CISM, CISA, CISSP